dylanon/tham-wp-theme/README.md

 - [Bootstrap on Wordpress Theme](https://github.com/babobski/bootstrap-on-wordpress-theme) by babobski (for comments)

 ## Changelog
+### v1.7
+1. Footer Links
+  - Custom footer menu - Edit this menu from *Appearance > Menus*.
+You can add as many links as you want!

 ### v1.6
 1. Post/page editor
   - Remove baked-in custom styles, replace with plugin (*TinyMCE Advanced*)